In this post, we reveal whether the Copper Zap is legit or a hoax that you should avoid. Read on to learn more!

 Hydration, hydration, hydration!
 You don’t want to be dehydrated while your body needs all hands on deck to recover.
 Staying hydrated ensures that your digestive system will function normally as you recover from your sickness, plus it helps stave off exhaustion as you experience cold symptoms.
 If you are looking for a fashionable way to stay hydrated, consider using a copper water bottle.

-As you can see, there are a lot of cheap, natural, and easily accessible solutions that can help alleviate the common cold.
-Before you pull out your wallet and spend a steep $69.99 US dollars on a potential “cure” for the common cold like the Copper Zap, remember that tried and tested solutions like the ones we mentioned above have been helping millions of people get over illnesses of all kinds for decades!
+As you can see, there are a lot of cheap, natural, and easily accessible solutions that can help prevent and alleviate the common cold.
+Before you pull out your wallet and spend a steep $69.99 US dollars on the Copper Zap, remember that tried and tested solutions like the ones we mentioned above have been helping millions of people prevent and get over illnesses of all kinds for decades!

 Most of the time, the best solutions are also the simplest ones.
 Stay warm, eat healthy, and rest up!
 Your cold will be gone in no time.
 Of course, if you ever find that your condition is worsening, never hesitate to see a medical professional to obtain proper treatment.